 11 Things to Do to Reduce the Clutter in Your Home Right Now

-Commit that you give away or eliminate one piece when you bring one item in.
+Commit to giving away or eliminating one piece when you bring one item in.

-If you don't do this, you become a collector, not a minimalist.
+If you don't, you become a collector, not a minimalist.
 To remind yourself to do this, hang a sign, write a note, and read it whenever you bring something into the home.
+The one-in-one-out rule is vital to keep the clutter at bay.

 Clear out the closets.